-Note: You can define as many different EPC caches as you want, as long as you give them distinct names.
-In the command line above, we gave the name mycache for the EPC cache we defined; we will shortly be defining a PCSpec that refers to this cache.
+- Note: You can define as many different EPC caches as you want, as long as you give them distinct names.
+In the command line above, we gave the name mycache for the EPC cache we defined; we will shortly be defining a PCSpec that refers to this cache. - 6.
+In a shell, type:

-'''

 ./run.sh list-caches

-'''